ShawnMurdzek-NOAA/rrfsv2_nonvar_cld_analysis/README.md

 0. Add an `.env` file to `./env/` if there is not one for the machine you are working on
 1. Edit `build_all.sh` to include the correct machine
 2. Run `bash build_all.sh`

+## Comparison to FV3

+The chief difference between MPAS and FV3 that is relevant for the nonvariational cloud analysis is that FV3 uses a 3D dimensional grid (x, y, z) for 3D fields whereas MPAS uses a 2D dimensional grid (cell, z).
+In an effort to minimize the number of files that need to be changed when adapting the nonvariational cloud analysis for MPAS, many of the arrays in `cloudanalysis.fd` are still 3D with dimensions `(lon2, lat2, nsig)`.
+For the MPAS implementation here, `lon2 = 1, lat2 = nCell, nsig = nz`.
+Thus, these 3D arrays are effectively 2D.